yhhshb/yalff/README.md

         -e CHAR	 Sanger value used as an eventual replacement when a k-mer aligns badly. [j]

         -t NUM	 Number of threads available.
 [Hardware concurrency - 1]

+        -sst NUM Smoothing algorithm.
+0 checks all and only the k-mers considered.
+1 applies a seed and extend search if a k-mer has no mismatches.
+[0]

         -h 	     See this help.